charles-ah/APCS1-MASHER/README.md

 1/22/16: Changed the keys to use ASD and JKL

 1/23/16 - 1/24/16: Beats now synchronize with the song.
 Using 2D arraylists and Minim to achive this.
 From now on refer to masher_minim.
+Fixed many bugs.

+1/25/16: I (Charles) combined the actual game with John's homepage/song selection pages.
+The keys to play are now just ASDJ.
+Implemented score system including deduction of points for incorrect playing.

+Instruction to compile/run:

+First go into APCS1-MASHER/homepage and open homepage.pde.

+Then run it.
+To select songs click on PLAY and then click on any song name.

+When playing the song, use the ASDJ keys to hit the beats as they pass through the hitboxes near the bottom.
+When the song ends your score (+1 for correctly matching with a beat and -1 otherwise) with be displayed along with a button directing you back to teh main menu.